-So Billy Joel politely laughed and answered who the women were from his songs (Rosalind was his mother, Judy is his sister, Leyna was a high school crush)... and he stopped and went over to the piano and to the tune of "Honesty" he sang, "Andreaaaa, is such a lonely word..."
+So Billy Joel politely laughed and answered my question about who the women were from his songs... and then he stopped and went over to the piano and to the tune of "Honesty" he sang, "Andreaaaa, is such a lonely word..."

-The crowd laughed and I was pretty much set in life after having heard Billy say my name.
+The crowd laughed and I was elated at this lucky exchange I had with Billy.
 After the concert, a couple friends and I waited at the back door near a parked limo, just in case we'd catch a glimpse of him leaving.
 There were a few other stragglers around, waiting and hoping too.

 After maybe a half an hour, that door opened up and I was standing face to face with William Martin Joel.
 My Billy Joel.
-Everyone rushed for autographs - this was the pre-selfie era so none of us had iPhones, kids!
-My friend grabbed my camera and managed to take the last remaining picture on the roll of film before it clicked and rewound itself (millennials, ask your parents what that means).
+Everyone rushed for autographs - this was the pre-selfie era so none of us had iPhones, y'all!
+My friend grabbed my camera and managed to take the last remaining picture on the roll of film before it clicked and rewound itself (that's artifact speak).
 Unfortunately she centered the viewfinder on my head and cut off half of his.

 So my friend and I manage to follow him up to the limo, where I'm completely starstruck and in awe of the man whose songs hold every piece of my heart.
-The door to the limo is wide open because the bodyguard guy hasn't closed it yet, and we are asking him where he's headed (150 miles west to Chicago) and we are trying to smile and keep up this banter and Billy Joel is sitting in there just staring at us and kind of gives us this look-- this "so, are you coming in?" look.
+The door to the limo is wide open because the bodyguard guy hasn't closed it yet, and we are asking him where he's headed (150 miles west to Chicago) and we are trying to smile and keep chatting up Billy Joel, as he's sitting in there just staring at us.
+And he kind of gives us this look-- this "so, are you coming in?" look.

 Now here's a very famous man who was recently divorced from Christie Brinkley and probably was having lots of fun on the road, especially visiting all these colleges (again, it was the pre-iPhone pics and video era) so some no-strings-attached company for his two-hour trip to Chicago would have been cool for him, I'm sure.
 In that moment, I thought maybe if I hop in, perhaps we'll just chat all the way to Chicago, part ways like old friends with a hug, and I'd be chauffeured back to South Bend to retire to my cozy dorm.

 I loved Billy Joel and I love him still, but I couldn't go there.
-For me, it will forever be, The Night I Could Have Had Billy Joel's Love Child.
-I guess to everyone else it's just a story about a really sad excuse for a Billy Joel groupie.
-However, he is coming to town in April... perhaps I'll have to wait outside the back entrance after the show.
-This time I'll bring a Sharpie and an iPhone.
+I guess this is really just a story about a sad excuse for a Billy Joel groupie.
+Next show, I might wait outside, but this time I'll bring a Sharpie and an iPhone.